4IoTMirko/Custom-Maester-Tests/website/docs/Tests/Entra-Formatting/ENTRA.UF.1003.T03.Email.md

 ## Description

 All user emails must be in firstname.lastname format with all lowercase.
-Contoso’s policy requires a consistent email format for branding.
+4IoT’s policy requires a consistent email format for branding.

 ## How to fix